Lilian Brassier: Loan to Marseille

 On 3 July 2024, Brassier signed with Marseille on loan with an option to buy for €12 million.
 Marseille decided not to activate the option, leading to the termination of his loan in January 2025.

-Loan to Rennes
+Rennes

 On 31 January 2025, Brassier signed for his former club Rennes on a six-month loan with a €12 million buy option.

+Eintracht Frankfurt

+On 31 August 2026, Brassier signed a five-season contract with Eintracht Frankfurt in Germany.

 International career

 Born in France, Brassier is of Togolese descent.
 He is a youth international for France.